Houses in Multiple Occupation (HMOs)

 Locally agreed guidance

-We believe this can be achieved by providing the following:
+The council believes this can be achieved by providing the following:

-• heating appliances capable of maintaining an internal temperature of 19 °C when the outside temperature is -1 °C
+- heating appliances capable of maintaining an internal temperature of 19°C when the outside temperature is -1°C

 Personal washing facilities and toilets